huma-engineering/huma-docs/data-collection/admin-portal/index.md

 title: Admin Portal
 ---
 # Introduction to the Admin Portal
-The Admin Portal is the place where organisations and deployments are configured.
+The Admin Portal is the place where Organisations and Deployments are configured.

 When a healthcare institute or study program wants to use Huma for remote data collection, the Huma operations team will build a new Organisation for them within the Admin Portal.